CP503: IRS Second Notice of Balance Due – Meaning & Actions Needed

 You should never ignore a notice from the IRS.
 If you don’t pay the balance within ten days, the IRS will add more interest and penalties to your account.
 Additionally, if you ignore Notice CP503, the IRS may issue a Federal Tax Lien in your name.
 Essentially, a tax lien is a formal announcement to your creditors that the IRS has a right to stake a claim to your assets.
 Traditionally, the tax lien appears on your credit report.
 However, as of 2018, all three major credit bureaus have removed tax liens from consumers’ reports.

 The agency may also start looking for assets to levy (take).
-Typically, you will receive another formal notice before the IRS begins to levy your asset.
+Typically, you will receive another formal notice of intent to levy before the IRS begins to levy your asset.
 However, to protect your assets, you should try to make arrangements before that happens.

 What Is Notice CP503H?